vicxruiz/mobile-coding-challenge/README.md

 * The git commit history (and git commit messages) will be also evaluated.
 * Do not forget to include few details about the project in the README (e.g explain choice of libraries, how to run it ...)

+## Technologies to use
+Choose whatever mobile platform you're most familiar with.

+* For iOS, use Swift.
+* For Android use Kotlin.
+* Use Clean Architechture pattern
+* Use Reactive Framework RxSwift/RxKotlin
+* Use Unit tests
+* Use UI Tests

 ## How to get the data from Github
 To get the most starred Github repos created in the last 30 days (relative to 2017-11-22), you'll need to call the following endpoint :